the-road-to-graphql/the-road-to-graphql/manuscript/00-foreword/03-faq.md

 **Why does the book use React to teach about GraphQL?**

 GraphQL is often used in modern applications to connect client and server applications.
 These applications are often built with solutions such as React, Angular and Vue.
 To teach about GraphQL, it makes sense to apply it in a real world context like React for your client application.
 I picked React because it has only a slim API and a good learning curve.
 It is only the view layer in your tech stack.
-You can learn about it in [the Road to learn React](https://roadtoreact.com).
+You can learn about it in [The Road to learn React](https://roadtoreact.com).
 However, you can apply your learnings about GraphQL in other client-side applications, too.

 **Why does it use Node/Express to teach about GraphQL?**